 Celebrating Halloween in Hawaii?
 Find out the spookiest Hawaii Halloween events on Oahu, Maui, Kauai, and the Big Island.
 Scroll down for all the info!

-This Halloween in Hawaii post contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This Halloween in Hawaii post was written by Marcie Cheung (a Hawaii travel expert) and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 Halloween is perhaps one of the most unique holidays in the world.
 Originating from the ancient Celtic festival of Samhain, it has evolved into a time of unparalleled fun!